Alen983/Crowd-Code-Central/Readme.md

 <h3>2.Website</h3>
 <details open><summary>Web Dev</summary>
 Created a simple webpage for starting the journey of Bug-free-Happiness.
 Your ideas and suggestions are always welcome.

   The official name for the repository has been changed from bug-free-happiness (which was originally suggested by GITHUB) to Crowd-Code-Central.
   The website is currently undegoing a modification.

+  Site has been developed in framer and has been uploaded.
 </details>
 <!--hr-->